radius-project/radius/docs/content/user-guides/tutorial/dapr-microservices/dapr-microservices-initial-deployment/index.md

 ## Define a Radius app as a .bicep file

 Radius uses the [Bicep language](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/bicep-overview) as its file-format and structure.
-In this tutorial you will define an app named `dapr-hello` that will contain the container, statestore, and content generator components - all described in Bicep.
+In this tutorial you will define an app named `dapr-hello` that will contain the container, statestore, and content generator resources - all described in Bicep.

 Create a new file named `template.bicep` and paste the following: